MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

    The device reboots.
 It displays the white logo in the middle of the screen and then shuts down again.

-### Install Windows 10 or Windows 11 Pro/Enterprise
+### Install Windows 10/11 Pro or Enterprise

-1. If your bootable Windows 10 or Windows 11 Pro/Enterprise drive isn't already in the Surface Hub 2 USB-A port, insert it now.
+1. If your bootable Windows 10/11 Pro or Enterprise drive isn't already in the Surface Hub 2 USB-A port, insert it now.
 Then press and release the power button.

     When the device starts, you'll see the white logo in the middle of the screen.
 Then a spinning circle appears below the white logo.